jamiedishy/negotiatHER/README.md

 # negotiatHER

-negotiatHER is still a work in progress and began at SHEHacks 2020!
+negotiatHER is a work in progress and began at SHEHacks 2020!